Opposition asks PM Najib to explain if Cambridge Analytica influenced Malaysia polls

 "Cambridge Analytica claims on their website that they helped Najib win GE13.

-"The website of CA Political, a company related to Cambridge Analytica, says they 'supported Barisan Nasional in Kedah state with a targeted messaging campaign highlighting their school improvements since 2008'."
+"The website of CA Political, a company related to Cambridge Analytica, says they 'supported Barisan Nasional in Kedah state with a targeted messaging campaign highlighting their school improvements since 2008'," Mr Wan Saiful added.

 Bersatu supreme council member Mukhriz Mahathir was Barisan Nasional's deputy chairman for Kedah in 2013.
 He went on to become the state's chief minister before he was sacked and helped form the opposition party.